ddossot/NxBRE/README.txt

 	NxBRE.FlowEngine.IO        : only if drivers are used in the current class NxBRE.FlowEngine.Rules     : only if operators or statements are used in the current class

+All static calls on NxBRE helpers and utilities, either from FlowEngine rules or InferenceEngine binders, must be corrected.

 ## RELEASE NOTES ##